alexanderkoller/pergamon/src/bibtypst-styles.typ

   /// -> str
   author-year-separator: " "
 ) = {

-  // TODO: If date is undefined ("n.d."), Biblatex prints extradates in the citation as
-  // "Mammadov et al. n.d.(a)" and in the bibliography as "Mammadov, Tural et al. (n.d.[a])".

   let formatter(reference-dict, form) = {
     // access precomputed information that was stored in the label field let (authors-str, year, extradate) = reference-dict.reference.at("label")